 Dasher and Vixen

 These beautiful, little Lionheads came to us at Christmas hence their raindeer names.
 They were taken to a vet to be put to sleep because they were unwanted.
 Of course, we took them in.
 They are mother and son.
 Vixen was only 5 months old and Dasher about 4 or 5 weeks old when we took them in.
 They are very sweet rabbits, affectionate and outgoing.
 They love to be petted but prefer not to be picked up (like many rabbits).
 Vixen and Dasher will be fun pets for some lucky person.

 Julian and Sari

 These bunnies lost their home due to their people moving.
 Julian is a medium-sized grey rabbit who was found in a park with an injured eye.
 His eye was saved but he probably is blind in the right eye.
 That doesn’t bother him.
 Sari is a tortie coloured dwarf girl.
 They met each other in their last home.
-Both tend to be shy and would prefer a quiet home.
-They are litter trained.
+Sari has come down with head tilt.
+Though her head is turned to the side she eats and moves around well.
+Both bunnies tend to be shy and would prefer a quiet home.
+They need a home with experienced rabbit people.

 These abandoned bunnies are quite likely a brother and sister.
 Sunny is a boy in a golden coat and Shady a girl in tan and black.
 Both are shy.
 These are special needs rabbits.
 Shady is physically ok but cannot be parted from Sunny who is a disabled rabbit.
 He needs soft bedding and regular sponge baths.
 He suffers from a neurological condition that affects his hind legs.
 They can be fostered by an experienced rabbit care giver.